 to read more in our Frequently Asked Questions about checking with your employer health plan administrator before enrolling in a Medicare prescription drug plan.

-If I have drug coverage through the Veterans Affairs (VA) can I join a Medicare Part D plan?
+Question: If I have drug coverage through the Veterans Affairs (VA) can I join a Medicare Part D plan?

 to read more in our VA section of Frequently Asked Questions.